EquiMed logo.

 Description

-Neonatal Maladjustment Syndrome is also known as convulsive foal syndrome, dummy foal syndrome, barker or wanderer foal.
-The descriptive name of the condition is based on the actions and responses of the foal.
+Neonatal Maladjustment Syndrome or Hypoxic Ischemic Encephalopthy is also known as convulsive foal syndrome, dummy foal syndrome, barker or wanderer foal.
+The descriptive names given the condition are based on the actions and responses of the foal that result from damage to the central nervous system from a shortage of oxygen during or after delivery.

 Extensive research has found that the conditions in a foal afflicted with behavioral abnormalities, the accompanying neurologic signs and the effects on organs make this syndrome much more complex than originally thought.